3.2. Locks

 __builtin_array_resize(Arr,newSize,24,__context__)

-The _builtin_verify_locks iterates over provided data, and for each Array or Table makes sure it does not lock.
-If its locked panic occurs.
+The _builtin_verify_locks function iterates over the provided data and verifies that each Array or Table is not locked.
+If any is locked, a panic occurs.

 Custom operations will only be generated, if the underlying type needs lock checks.

-• for the Array or the Table by using set_verify_array_locks and set_verify_table_locks functions.
+• for a specific Array or Table by using the set_verify_array_locks and set_verify_table_locks functions

-• for a structure type with the [skip_field_lock_check] structure annotation
+• for a structure type with the [skip_field_lock_check] annotation

-• for the entire function with the [skip_lock_check] function annotation
+• for an entire function with the [skip_lock_check] annotation

-• for the entire context with the options skip_lock_checks
+• for the entire context with options skip_lock_checks

 • for the entire context with the set_verify_context_locks function